Welcome to Odjo Ltd's Privacy and Data Protection Policy ("Privacy Policy").

 This Privacy Policy applies to all our employees and staff members and all Personal Data processed at any time by us.

 Odjo Ltd is your Data Controller and responsible for your Personal Data.
 We are not obliged by the GDPR to appoint a data protection officer and have not voluntarily appointed one at this time.
-Therefore, any enquiries about your data should either be sent to us by email at help@odjo.co.uk or by post to 17 Bentley Way, Woodford Green, London, IG8 0SE, United Kingdom.
+Therefore, any enquiries about your data should be sent to us by email at help@odjo.co.uk.

 You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO, so please contact us in the first instance.